matteodelabre/vnsee/README.md

 The reMarkable is a writer tablet featuring an E-Ink display, a Wacom pen digitizer and a touchscreen, that can be used for reading, sketching or note-taking.
 It runs a fully open, Linux-based, system.

-rmvncclient brings both worlds together by allowing the tablet to connect to a remote VNC server, show the remote screen on its E-Ink display and interact with it through the pen digitizer and touchscreen.
+VNSee brings both worlds together by allowing the tablet to connect to a remote VNC server, show the remote screen on its E-Ink display and interact with it through the pen digitizer and touchscreen.
 This can effectively turn the tablet into a second screen for your computer.
 Applications include reading web-based content, typing documents, drawing, or previewing [LaTeX documents](https://www.latex-project.org/) as you compose them.

 ## Install on the reMarkable

-Grab the latest build from the [releases page](https://github.com/matteodelabre/rmvncclient/releases) (or build the software yourself by following the [build guide](docs/build.md)), then copy the `rmvncclient` executable to the tablet by [using SSH](https://remarkablewiki.com/tech/ssh).
+Grab the latest build from the [releases page](https://github.com/matteodelabre/vnsee/releases) (or build the software yourself by following the [build guide](docs/build.md)), then copy the `vnsee` executable to the tablet [using SSH](https://remarkablewiki.com/tech/ssh).

 This VNC client is compatible with VNC servers that are capable of sending pixels in the RGB565 format and that use a resolution compatible with reMarkable’s screen size (1408 × 1872 pixels).
 It has successfully been tested with [x11vnc](https://github.com/LibVNC/x11vnc).